Before You Start with AI: Value, Risk, and Safe Use

 This does not mean AI should be blocked or feared.
 Quite the opposite: almost everyone who wants to work more effectively should use it.
 But using a chat window is not the same as giving an agent access to files, tools, and automated actions.

 When people discuss AI, they often start with the model: which one is smarter, cheaper, faster, or better for a given task.
-The model matters, but in practice it is increasingly becoming an interchangeable component.
-Something like fuel.
-Some fuel is better, some is cheaper, and some is better suited for a specific use case, but the fuel alone does not define the safety of the whole system.
+The model still matters, but with every release many capable models become good enough to get common work to the destination.
+In that sense, the model is increasingly like fuel.
+Some fuel is better, some is cheaper, and some is better suited for a specific use case.
+But the real risk depends more on the vehicle, the route, the cargo, and who is allowed to drive.

 AI safety is not determined only by the quality of the model.
-What matters is the combination of information exposure and operational reach: what the AI can see, what it is allowed to do, where it runs, and whether its actions can be reviewed and rolled back.
+What matters is the combination of information exposure and operational reach: what the AI can see, what it is allowed to do, where it runs, how sensitive the data is, and whether its actions can be reviewed and rolled back.

 Information exposure